PeppeL-G/course-material/src/courses/client-server-communication/project-instructions.md

 </Tab>
 <Tab title="fetch() with async and await">

 The main benefit with promises is that we can use the `async` and `await` keywords in JavaScript instead of chaining them.
-This way, we end up writing code that looks to to run synchronously (and hence very easy to read ☺), but it will run asynchronously (hence not be blocking ☺).
+This way, we end up writing code that looks to run synchronously (and hence very easy to read ☺), but it will run asynchronously (hence not blocking ☺).

 To learn how to use `async`/`await` you can read the article [How to use Async Await in JavaScript.](https://medium.com/javascript-in-plain-english/async-await-javascript-5038668ec6eb).
 Using promises with `async`/`await` is probably easier than learning how to chain promises, so don't be afraid of trying.